torryatco/Basilica/readme.md

 }
 ```

-Import the partial into `styles.scss` afer the other imports with:
+Import the partial into `styles.scss` after the other imports with:

 `@import 'imports/nav';`